KennyQiH/FitnessTracker/README.md

 - Added negative feedback for invalid inputs for all classes in need of it

 Not as good news:
-- To make use of the user class two more classes had to be made
+- To make use of the user class two more classes had to be added

-(Please put here if anything you want to add)
-Things to add:
-- Units - done
-- Formatting update - done
+Newly added code:
+- Removal of negative number inputs
+- A limit on age to make it ages more realistic